Helena Normanton: Feminism

 She acted as the Honorary Legal Adviser for the Women's Engineering Society from 1936 until 1954, succeeding Theodora Llewelyn Davies in the role.

 She campaigned for divorce reform, and was president of the Married Women's Association until 1952, when the other officials resigned over her memorandum of evidence to the Royal Commission on Divorce, which they regarded as 'anti-man'.
 Normanton formed a breakaway body, the Council of Married Women.

 She founded the Magna Carta Society.
-She was a pacifist throughout her life, and demonstrated against the nuclear bomb after the Second World War.
+She was a pacifist throughout her life and was later a supporter of CND, demonstrating against the nuclear bomb after the Second World War.

 Personal life

 Normanton was married to Gavin Bowman Watson Clark, an accountant.
 They lived in London.

-Normanton died in Sydenham, London on 14 October 1957, and after cremation was buried with her husband in Ovingdean churchyard, Sussex.
+Normanton died in Sydenham, London on 14 October 1957 and, after cremation, was buried with her husband in Ovingdean churchyard, Sussex.

 Legacy

 In 1957, Normanton was the first person to leave a legacy donation to the University of Sussex (which opened in 1961), and is recognised as a founding funder.
-She wrote that “I make this gift in gratitude for all that Brighton did to educate me when I was left an orphan.”
+She wrote that "I make this gift in gratitude for all that Brighton did to educate me when I was left an orphan."
 In 2015, the Helena Normanton Society was formed in her honour at the University of Sussex, and The Helena Normanton Doctoral Fellowship was launched there in 2017.